-The iWork suite is great, but many folks prefer Microsoft Office, so it's awesome that Microsoft has added Touch Bar support to the Office suite.
+The iWork suite is excellent, but many folks prefer Microsoft Office, so it's fantastic that Microsoft has added Touch Bar support to the Office suite.

-You'll be able to use brand new features in apps like Word, Powerpoint, and Excel.
-For example, the Touch Bar will take you into Word Focus Mode, which removes all the commands and ribbons, allowing you to better focus on your Word document.
+You'll be able to use brand-new features in apps like Word, Powerpoint, and Excel.
+For example, the Touch Bar will take you into Word Focus Mode, which removes all the commands and ribbons, allowing you to focus on your Word document better.

 In Powerpoint, you'll be able to manipulate graphic elements, reorder things on the fly, and more.